 Sarah Edwards, DO

-Dr. Sarah Edwards is a pediatric gastroenterologist at Children’s Mercy Kansas City and assistant professor of pediatrics at the University of Missouri – Kansas City.
+Dr. Sarah Edwards is a pediatric gastroenterologist at Children’s Mercy Kansas City and associate professor of pediatrics at the University of Missouri – Kansas City.
 Dr. Edwards specializes in treating children with feeding disorders and is the medical director of the Interdisciplinary Pediatric Feeding and Swallowing Program at Children’s Mercy.

 Daniel Forsha, MD, MHS, FASE